Welcome to Zhao Guo (John)'s page

 The JAGS/STAN code to analyze the radial velocity data in binaries with hierarchical Bayesian models.
 The model can be used to model RV data with red noise.

-Four files are needed: data, initial,
+Four files are required: data, initial,

 The RV data are given in the data file.The inital parameters are given in the initial file.The statistical model is decribed

 in model file in BUGS language.
 The scripte file specifies which parameters to monitor and details of the Markov chain.